-The way merchants are classified varies by credit card issuer, and each bank has its idiosyncrasies that people in this hobby have exploited to generate points and miles at an accelerated rate.
+The way merchants are classified varies by credit card issuer.
+Each bank has its idiosyncrasies that people have exploited to generate points and miles at an accelerated rate.
 For example, Chase used to classify Card Cash as an office supply store, meaning Chase Ink Plus cardholders could earn 5 points per $1 spent on gift card purchases.
-Wells Fargo classifies Walmart as a grocery store, so during the brief period when I had a Wells Fargo cash back card, I was able to earn 5% cash back by purchasing Visa gift cards at Walmart.
+Wells Fargo classifies Walmart as a grocery store.
+During the brief period when I had a Wells Fargo cash back card, I was able to earn 5% cash back by purchasing Visa gift cards at Walmart.
 The strangest merchant categorization I’ve seen to date has got to be Discover’s travel classification.

-I went back to the transaction section, found the $21.50 Disney Store charge and clicked on it to reveal the details.
+I went back to the transaction section, found the $21.50 Disney Store charge and clicked on it for details.
 It turns out Discover codes The Disney Store as a Disney Resort, which is categorized as a travel merchant.
-So you could use your Discover It Miles to off-set purchases made at The Disney Store, just as you would with any other travel charge.
+So you could use your Discover It Miles to off-set purchases made at The Disney Store.
+Just as you would with any other travel charge.
 It also means if the Discover It Credit Card’s rotating 5% cash back category bonus includes travel, you can earn 5% cash back on Disney Store purchases.

-Keep in mind the Discover It Miles card does allow cardholders to convert their miles to cash back via bank deposits at the same rate as travel redemptions.
+Discover does allow cardholders to convert their miles to cash back via bank deposits at the same rate as travel redemptions.
 So this information isn’t going to be super useful for point redemptions.
-It may, however, come in handy for those with a Discover It Credit card during quarters when the 5% cash back bonus includes travel merchants.
+It may, however, come in handy for those with a Discover It card during quarters when the 5% cash back bonus includes travel merchants.

 What are some of the strangest merchant categorizations you’ve come across on your credit card statements?